-The latest venture from Solotel and celebrity chef Matt Moran, this is an oasis amidst the metropolis, a well-deserved break from the bustle of CBD commerce.
+The latest venture from Solotel and celebrity chef Matt Moran is an oasis amidst the metropolis, a well-deserved break from the bustle of CBD commerce.
 With a stacked, charcoaled-timber exterior full of greenery, the open interior emulates a natural aura through little touches of relaxed luxury.
-Each of the three levels house a different restaurant, with the House Bar reserving the ground floor.
+Each of the three levels houses a different restaurant, with the House Bar reserving the ground floor.
 Head chef Cory Campbell brings Moran’s philosophy to life in the fun-dining Bea Restaurant located on level one.
 Unmissable is Smoke, the marble, velvet and brass enclave of private nooks and pristine views on the top level.
 Don’t leave until you have tried the Honky Tonka.

 Set over the modern urban paradise that is Darling Harbour, guests can ascend above the city lights to enjoy made-to-order cocktails of an afternoon and night, or open-air laughter at Sunday brunch.
 Whatever your preference, the beauty of the panoramic water views is undeniable, even more so with a Zephyr Classic Interpretation in-hand.
 Top off your sky adventure with the seasonal, contemporary share plates, designed to perfectly complement one of Zephyr’s mouth-watering, globally-sourced, vermouth-inspired signature cocktails.

-An exclusive summer escape with panoramic views of Sydney Harbour, InterContinental’s Rooftop proves that it’s all happening at this five-star hotel.
-Equipped with a bar and lounge area that operates from October to March (and a pool, however use of the pool facilities are reserved for hotel guests only), this vibrant hub also offers cabana packages, where groups of 10 can socialise in unforgettable style; think fine-dining, seafood-style with beverage options akin with Dom Pérignon, Moët Ice, and various other crisp summer wines.
+An exclusive escape with panoramic views of Sydney Harbour, InterContinental Sydney Double Bay has one of the best rooftop bars in Sydney.
+Equipped with a bar and lounge area that operates from October to March (and a pool, however use of the pool facilities are reserved for hotel guests only), this vibrant hub also offers cabana packages, where groups of 10 can socialise in unforgettable style; think fine-dining, seafood-style with beverage options akin with Dom Pérignon, Moët Ice, and various other crisp wines.